Stop Law Enforcement Violence Toolkit

-This toolkit is intended as an resource tool for activists and organizers, and provides some examples of organizing tools and strategies.
+This toolkit was published in 2008, and is intended as an resource tool for activists and organizers, and provides some examples of organizing tools and strategies.
 It includes fact sheets, ideas for organizing, and sample tools created by other organizations.

 Download full toolkit (PDFs)

 - Cover, Introduction, & Table of Contents

 - Khaki & Blue: A Killer Combination

 - “Quality of LIfe” or “Zero Tolerance” Policing